 Why hope?
 Why go on?
 In an enemy territory confronted by the complexity of politics and religion and power they stand on this hill and their master turns to them and asks:

 “Who do people say that the Son of Man is?”
 “Who do you say that I am?”

 One of them, a leader for the others, dares to answer with words which echo through the ages:

 “You are the Messiah, the Son of the living God.”

 This man Jesus, a Jew by birth, claimed by Christians as God’s Son, honoured by Muslims as a prophet, recognised by historians as a man of great compassion and teaching makes this exclusive claim.
 A claim which rather than meant to divide was meant to open out the reality that the sectarianism and violence of our world and our decisions and our mistakes as human beings are not the end in sight for God.

 The story goes on that instead of responding to violence with violence this ‘Son of God’, this ‘Messiah’, submits himself to death, even death on across, and he promises that when he is raised up all will be raised up with him.

 It is these words which I have little doubt that inspired Paul to later write it was God’s will “through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.”

-The hope for these tired men standing in this dusty hell of humanity staring out into the tragedy of human history is that the One that they are standing with is going make everything different; that in him God will reconcile the world with its Creator and we as human beings will learn to love one another.
-We hope in things we cannot see and even those who walked on the road with him could not see but let us continue to hope and to expose ourselves to love which conquers hate and refuse to respond to violence with more violence.
+The hope for these tired men standing in this dusty hell of humanity, staring out into the tragedy of human history, is that the One whom they are standing with is going make everything different; that in him God will reconcile the world with its Creator and we as human beings will learn to love one another.
+We hope in things we cannot see and that even those who walked on the road with him could not see, but let us continue to hope and to expose ourselves to God's love which conquers hate and refuse to respond to violence with more violence.